 The best time to visit Egypt in general is from September/October through to April, when temperatures are at their most pleasant.
 This makes cultural and sight seeing enjoyable.
 However, December, January and Easter constitute peak tourist season, and iconic sights like the Pyramids of Giza, the Temples of Luxor and Abu Simbel can get uncomfortably crowded.

-If you are planning on travelling mainly for swimming and snorkelling in the ocean, hanging on the beach working on your tan and partying the night away, then there is no reason not to head to the Red Sea resorts during the very hot months of summer where 38 – 45 degrees celcius are not unusual.
+If you are planning on travelling mainly for swimming and snorkelling in the ocean, hanging on the beach working on your tan and partying the night away, then there is no reason not to head to the Red Sea resorts during the very hot months of summer where 38 – 45 degrees celcius is not unusual.

-If you’re travelling without a guide, it is recommended to do a little (or a lot) reading up about the places you intend to visit.
+If you’re travelling without a guide, it is recommended to do a little (or a lot of) reading up about the places you intend to visit.
 Without any background knowledge, you will walk around looking at how “pretty” everything is, but having no idea about the meaning or historic significance of the place you find yourself in.
 This is not a bad thing in and of itself, but a little knowledge make a huge difference in your experience.

 Check out Egypt Air.
 Being the national carrier airline, there are often good prices, relatively speaking, for travel within the country.
 Whether booking within or out of the country, put your country of origin as Egypt = this brings fares down.